-Flat tires always seem to occur at the most inopportune times.
-We all have busy lives and most of us try to make the most of our available riding time by planning a ride that uses up nearly ever minute of the available window.
-So when a flat occurs, it is imperative that the equipment is easy and fool proof to use.
-Most cyclists don't use a mini or frame pump on a daily basis, so when it is time to put one to use it should be intuitive and easy to use.
+Flat tires always seem to happen at the most inopportune times.
+We all have busy lives, and most of us try to make the most of our time by planning a ride that uses up nearly every minute of the available window.
+So when a flat occurs, we want equipment that is reliable and foolproof.
 Some products are easier to use than others.
-Our testers found pumps that employ a flexible hose and a thread on valve attachment to be easier to use.
-It takes a few extra seconds to deploy the flexible hose from the pump and thread the fitting onto the valve, but the interface provides a consistent leak free connection during operations.

-The Lezyne Road Drive is our highest scoring mini pump.
+The Lezyne Road Drive is the easiest to use mini-pump that we tested.
 Its Presta-only hose has a thread-on chuck at one end and a slip chuck at the other.
-We often find ourselves using a mini pump out on trail to just add a few psi to a lower pressure tire such as a cyclocross tire.
 The slip chuck is fast and offers a good seal in low-pressure applications.
-The road drive also has an ABS valve on the hose that allows you to bleed the pressure from the hose and release the Presta valve back to the closed position This prevents air loss when unthreading the hose from the valve.
-The Topeak Race Rocket HP is also a standout with a flexible hose and air chuck system that allows the user to fill both Presta and Schrader valves with the same head.
-The Lezyne Race Rocket does not have an air bleed valve, so removing the pump from the tire valve is a bit more difficult than using the Road Drive from Lezyne.
+The Road Drive also has an ABS valve on the hose that allows you to bleed the pressure from the hose and release the Presta valve back to the closed position.
+This prevents air loss when unthreading the hose from the valve.

-The Silca Impero is the highest scoring frame pump for ease of use.
-It is by far the easiest to attach securely to a frame with its flexible silicone bumpers.
-The head is also easy to attach; it pushes on and does not rely on a lever to lock as do the other frame models we tested.
-Pumping is also easy with a smooth, consistent motion with minimal increase in difficulty as pressure increases.
+The Silca Impero is the most straightforward frame pump to use.
+With its flexible silicone bumpers, it is by far the easiest to attach securely to a frame.
+The head is also easy to connect.
+It pushes on and does not rely on a lever to lock.
+Pumping is also easy with a smooth, consistent motion with a minimal increase in difficulty as pressure increases.

 Looks and Design

-We ranked all of the pumps in our review on looks and design.
-How important the aesthetic appeal of a product is to you is entirely a personal choice.
-If you were going to mount a frame pump on a high-end road bike, you would probably prefer one that does not detract from the beauty of your bike.
+We assessed all of the pumps in our review on looks and design.
+This is fairly subjective.
+If you are going to mount a frame pump on a high-end road bike, you would probably prefer one that does not detract from the beauty of your bike.
 Beyond that, unless you intend to mount a mini to your bottle cage bolts, the pump will be stowed in a jersey pocket or hydration pack.

-Design of the pump is a big deal, and to rate it we look at things such as material used for its body and handle.
-The more metal the better; frame and mini pumps see a lot of abuse as they are often exposed to the elements for extended periods of time and are only used occasionally.
-We also prefer the flexible hose style of valve connection to the integrated air chuck that is fixed at the head.
-The flexible hose makes the pumping process easier because the user does not have to worry about putting leverage on the valve stem during inflation.
-Most hoses make the valve connection via a threaded chuck — this design feature provides the most secure leak proof valve connection.
+The design of the pump is a big deal though, and to rate it, we look at things such as the material used for its body and handle.
+The more metal, the better.
+Frame and mini pumps see a lot of abuse as they are often exposed to the elements for extended periods and only see action occasionally.
+We also prefer the flexible hose valve connections over a fixed air chuck at the head of the pump body.
+The flexible hose makes the pumping process more manageable because the user does not have to worry about putting leverage on the valve stem during inflation.
+Most hoses make the valve connection via a threaded chuck — this design feature provides the most secure leak-proof valve connection.

-Our highest scoring product is the Lezyne Road Drive.
-Design highlights include an aluminum body and the ABS Speed Flex hose for reliable valve interface.
-A close runnerup is our Top Pick Award winner for Frame Pumps, the Silca Impero.
+A close runnerup is the Silca Impero.
 The Impero features all-metal construction with silicone bumpers on both ends that create a secure interface with the bike frame and also protect the paint.
-The dual seal push on the head provides a solid leak-free interface with the valve.
-In addition, Silica uses a leather gasket to improve inflation performance and accommodate for heat buildup.
+The dual seal push on the head provides a robust leak-free interface with the valve.
+In addition, Silca uses a leather gasket to improve inflation performance and accommodate for heat buildup.

-The Pro Bike Tool Mini features a design similar to the Lezyne Road Drive; we rank it lower due to its lack of a locking mechanism for the handle.
-During testing the handle would frequently extend on bumpy roads — not the end of world but annoying when you have to stop and push the pump back to the closed position so it is not sticking out of your jersey.
-The Lezyne Gauge Drive HV had a similar issue, but being a mountain bike specific pump we mostly carried it in a hydration pack which would prevent it from extending.
+The Pro Bike Tool features a design similar to the Lezyne Road Drive; we rank it lower due to its lack of a locking mechanism for the handle.
+During testing, the handle would frequently extend on bumpy roads — not the end of the world, but annoying.
+The Lezyne Gauge Drive HV had a similar issue, but being a mountain bike specific pump, we mostly carried it in a hydration pack which would prevent it from extending.

-That said, the highest scoring mini we tested is the Topeak Race Rocket HP.
+That said, the highest-scoring mini we tested is the Topeak Race Rocket HP.
 It is the shortest product we tested at 18.5cm, and also the lightest at 87g.
 The Race Rocket simply disappears in a jersey pocket.
-The Lezyne Road Drive, winner of our Editors' Choice Award, scores lower due to its increased length at 23.5cm.
-We still find it to be easy to carry in a jersey pocket, but it will not fit horizontally like the Race Rocket, so it must be carried in a vertical position and it will stick out the top of most jersey pockets.
+The Lezyne Road Drive scores lower due to its increased length at 23.5cm.
+However, the Topeak Road Morph G mounts on a frame despite its large size.
+Striking a balance between portability and capability, the Velocity Apogee MTB is only 17.75 cm and weighs 136 grams, but can inflate both tires and suspension forks, a very handy feature.

-Our highest scoring frame pump is the Silca Impero.
+Our favorite frame pump is the Silca Impero.
 While it is heavier than the other frame pumps we tested, it has by far the most secure fit on a wide variety of frames.
 The silicone end bumpers are very malleable and flex to accommodate a wide variety of tubing shapes.
-The Topeak Road Master Blaster is also a standout, providing a secure fit on most frames.
-But when it comes to wide tube shapes, the Silca Impero has a definite edge.
 Even on the roughest roads we never had an issue with dislodging the Impero.
-We acknowledge that weight is important, but feel the optimal security provided by the Impero outweighs the increased weight.
+We acknowledge that weight is essential, but feel the optimal security provided by the Impero outweighs the increased weight.

-The Pro Bike Tool Mini is also a good choice; it uses the same stowable hose design as the Lezyne Road Drive with the addition of an inline pen gauge.
-Scoring slightly lower is the Lezyne Gauge Drive HV.
-It uses the same stowable hose design as other Lezyne pumps, but the female threads on the body are plastic rather than the metal threads found on other Lezyne products we tested.
-We found that with very rapid extended inflating sessions it is possible to get the pump hot enough to damage the heated plastic threads when removing the hose.
-Overall, having the hose stowed inside the pump protects the valve from the elements and leads to longer life.
+The Pro Bike Tool is also a good choice.
+It uses the same stowable hose design as the Lezyne Road Drive with the addition of an inline pen gauge.
+Scoring slightly lower is the Lezyne Gauge Drive HV, as the hose attachment threads on the pump body are plastic.
+The other Lezyne products we tested use metal.
+Plastic melts, and the friction created by this pump can get it hot enough to cause permanent damage.
+That said, we do like that the hose gets stored within the pump body — it's best to keep this important component out of the elements.

-Other high scoring products include the Silca Impero and Silca Pocket Impero.
-Silica pumps feature a leather piston that is known to be one of the longest lasting, most reliable designs available.
+Other favorite pumps include the Silca Impero and Silca Pocket Impero.
+Silca pumps feature a leather piston that is known to be one of the longest-lasting, most reliable designs available.
 Many of our testers have 20-year-old Pista floor pumps that are still in working order with the same leather piston design.
-In addition, Silica uses a brass check valve in the head that is widely regarded as one of the most reliable designs available.
-What we don't like in regards to the Silica pump is the exposed nature of the head seals that are not protected from the elements when stowed on a bike.
+Also, Silca uses a brass check valve in the head that is widely regarded as one of the most reliable designs available.
+What we don't like in regards to the Silca pump is the exposed nature of the head seals that are not protected from the elements when stowed on a bike.